skeeto/passphrase2pgp/README.md

 passphrase**.
 If your passphrase is generated by a random process, and it's at least this long, it is not the weak point in this system.

-## Philosophy
+## Regarding the encryption subkey

 Since [OpenPGP encryption is neither good nor useful anymore][mg], I considered not generating an encryption subkey.
 The "privacy" portion of OpenPGP has become the least important part.
+However, the upcoming update to OpenPGP, rfc4880bis, adds AEAD encryption, and this could make encryption interesting again.

-OpenPGP digital signatures still have *some* limited use, mostly due to momentum and lack of alternatives.
-The OpenPGP specification is over-engineered, loaded with useless legacy cruft, and ambiguous in many places.
-GnuPG is honestly not a great OpenPGP implementation, and I have low confidence in it.
-I stubbed my toe on a number of minor GnuPG bugs when hammering it with (usually invalid) output from passphrase2pgp while it was being developed.
+OpenPGP digital signatures still have *some* limited use, mostly due to the lack of adoption of the alternatives.
+The OpenPGP specification is too flexible and is loaded with legacy cruft.
+Further, GnuPG is honestly not a great OpenPGP implementation, and I do not have high confidence in it.

 [mg]: https://blog.cryptographyengineering.com/2014/08/13/whats-matter-with-pgp/